-When a student is absent from school and no phone call or note has been received from a parent verifying the absence, the student's absence is classified as unreported/truant.
-An unreported absence/truancy DOES count toward the allotted absences as outlined in Chapter 76, section 1 of the Massachusetts General Laws.
+When a student is absent from school and no phone call or note has been received from a parent verifying the absence, the student's absence is classified as unreported.
+An unreported absence DOES count toward the allotted absences as outlined in Chapter 76, section 1 of the Massachusetts General Laws.
+A call home will be made to confirm the absence is reported.
+An unreported absence will be considered truant if it is not reconciled.
 If the child is under the age of 16, the truancy will trigger additional action by the school in accordance with Chapter 76 of the Massachusetts General Laws and the compulsory attendance law, including, but not limited to additional written notification to the parents, School Resource Officer involvement and potentially a filing with the court if a truancy pattern becomes apparent.

-Notes from parents regarding absences, dismissals, or late arrivals are for explanation purposes only.
+Notes or verbal confirmation from parents regarding absences, dismissals, or late arrivals are for explanation purposes only.
 An administrator will make the final determination as to whether the absence or dismissal is exempt, reported or unreported (truant).